Lambikistan/aws-iot-intel/README.md

 select the administrator account.

 ### Register Your Edison

-In terms of AWS IoT, your Intel Edison device is a _Thing_.
-Begin by registering your Edison with AWS IoT by issuing the following command:
+In terms of AWS IoT, your Intel Edison device is a _thing_.
+To start registering your Edison with AWS IoT, issue the following command:

    ``` bash
    $ aws iot create-thing --thing-name myEdison